prefix-dev/setup-pixi/README.md

   shell: pixi run bash {0}
 ```

-You can even run python scripts like this:
+You can even run Python scripts like this:

 ```yml
 - run: | # everything here will be run inside of the pixi environment